AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-58442-fixes-issue-devices-768px-mobile-view-instead-desktop.md

 <u>Steps to reproduce</u>:

-1. Load a homepage in iPad Mini or use a browser inspect tool to resize the browser to [ 768px ] width.
+1. Load the homepage on an iPad Mini or use a browser's inspect tool to resize the browser to a width of 768px.
 1. Open the main menu.

 <u>Expected results</u>: